jtod/Sigma16/docs/src/userguide/userguide.md

 The following table summarises the instruction formats.
 The core of the architecture needs only the first two (RRR and RX).
-The more advanced features require the EXP1 and EXP2 formats.
+The more advanced features require the EXP2 format.

 Table: **Machine language instruction formats**